gaehlerm/SoftwareEngineering/README.md

     print(city.postal_code())
 ```

 Now, this code, on the other hand, fulfills the OCP.
 If the user wants to add another city, they can create as many additional cities as they want, and we don't have to worry about it.
 The base class `City` defines the interface, which is sufficient for us to work with any class the user adds.
+Of course, there are many other possible implementations of the OCP.
+Especially in a dynamically typed language like python.
+The code above is just an example.

-The example mentioned here is a classic illustration of the OCP.
+If you like design patterns, the code here is a classic illustration of the OCP.
 It is the strategy design pattern [Design Patterns].
 However, you might also consider using the decorator pattern, which also satisfies the OCP.

 ## Liskov Substitution Principle